qmuloadmin/rust-training/Module I - Introduction to Rust.md

 }
 ```

 So, we have shadowed the std Result type for this module, to have only 1 generic parameter.
-We have defined the second in all cases.
 If for some reason you wanted to still use the standard, double-generic `Result` type, you could use the fully qualified path of `std::result::Result` (but this would be unusual and you shoud avoid it).

 We also showed how to implement methods on a type.
 You use `impl` (implement) to start a block.
 You can then define any number of methods for that type.
 Rust uses the special names `self` and `Self` while inside `impl` blocks to provide access to the object being affected -- unlike go, you _can't_ pick the name (thank god).